riccardobl/hypergate/README.md

 ### Machine 1: Expose the remote containers

-Now we need to sync the network and expose the remote containers, this can be done manually by calling the expose with the specified alias or manually (preferred) by calling expose with the auto parameter.
+Now we need to sync the network and expose the remote containers, this can be done manually by calling the expose with the specified alias or automatically (preferred) by calling expose with the auto parameter.

 ```bash
 hypergate-manager network expose aae6437614e28a2f87b7ccacc73332c343fdfe9cf974dcdee4f19611a78f6648 overlay auto
 ```

-Similar to when using the provider-gateway logic the gateways and providers take some time to find each others, so you might need to wait or call this command a few times before the services are accessible.
+Similar to when using the provider-gateway logic, the gateways and providers take some time to find each others, so you might need to wait or call this command a few times before the services are accessible.

-It is advised to add this command to a cronjob or a systemd timer to keep the network up to date.
+*It is advised to add this command to a cronjob or a systemd timer to keep the network up to date.*

 ### Machine 2: Expose the remote containers
 Same but  on machine 2